import-js/eslint-plugin-import/docs/rules/no-relative-parent-imports.md

  *  in my-project/main.js
  */

-import foo from 'foo'; // Import package using module path import a from './lib/a'; // Import child file using relative path
+import foo from 'foo' // Import package using module path import a from './lib/a' // Import child file using relative path

 /**
  *  in my-project/lib/a.js
  */

-import b from './b'; // Import sibling file using relative path
+import b from './b' // Import sibling file using relative path
 ```